 Restrooms – There is a great clean restroom in the main parking lot of the park.

-National Park Sites near Bent's Old Fort NHS
+Parks Near Bent's Old Fort NHS